PLATEAU

 Before You Commit

-A vendor is proposing a major technology investment.
 Before you sign, you want someone in the room with no interest in the outcome — and the pattern recognition to know what the proposal isn't saying.

 2–4 weeks · Fixed scope